reselbob/dockerdemos/port-o-call/readme.md

 We'll still get an error similar to the one we had when we were tyrin get access outside the container.

 **Step 7:** .Let's clean things up.
-First exit the container,
+First exit the container.

 `exit`

-Then once back at the host's command line, let's delete the container,
+Then once back at the host's command line, let's delete the container.

 `docker rm -f mynginx`